-The EU's Audiovisual Media Services Directive governs EU-wide coordination of national legislation on all audiovisual media, both traditional TV broadcasts and on-demand services.
+The EU's Audiovisual Media Services Directive (AVMSD) governs EU-wide coordination of national legislation on all audiovisual media, both traditional TV broadcasts and on-demand services.

 Goals of EU coordination

 - creating a level playing field for emerging audiovisual media

 - preserving cultural diversity

 - combating racial and religious hatred

 - guaranteeing the independence of national media regulators.

 Areas of EU coordination

 The AVMSD governs EU-wide coordination of national legislation in the following areas: